 In April 2013, the United States Supreme Court issued judgment in the Kiobel case in favor of oil company Shell.
 The case concerns Shell’s responsibility for its Nigerian subsidiary’s involvement in crimes committed by Nigerian security forces.
 The claim is based on the Alien Tort Claims Act (ATCA), a national law which establishes liability under civil law for breaches of international law.

-In this case, the Court was expected to determine whether the ATCA could also be applied to corporations.
+In this case, the court was expected to determine whether the ATCA could also be applied to corporations.
 In its decision the court refrained from directly addressing the issue of corporate liability, focusing instead on the question of the jurisdiction of US courts.
-The Supreme Court found that the ATCA only applies when the corporate activities in question have a connection with the USA above and beyond the mere existence of a corporate presence in the country.
+The supreme court found that the ATCA only applies when the corporate activities in question have a connection with the US above and beyond the mere existence of a corporate presence in the country.

 The submission referred to a host of court cases and decisions in which corporations were held either criminally or civilly liable under national laws for violating human rights.
 Based on this general legal principle, the authors of the brief argued that the application of the ATCA in court proceedings against corporations would be in accordance with international practice.